River Frome, Stroud: Below Stroud

-An underpass was constructed when the M5 motorway was built, and this will probably be shared with the Stroudwater Navigation when that is restored to link it back to the Gloucester and Sharpness Canal.
+An underpass was constructed when the M5 motorway was built, and this will be shared with the Stroudwater Navigation when that is restored to link it back to the Gloucester and Sharpness Canal.
+In August 2026, the river was diverted through an existing culvert to the south of the M5 bridge, to allow the channel beneath the bridge to be altered.
+A retaining wall will split the channel into two, with the canal at a lower level than the river.
+During flood events, the river is expected to overtop the wall, and the canal will be closed to navigation until river levels subside.
 Frome Bridge carries the A38 road over the river, which then powered Fromebridge Mill.
 There has been a mill at the site since the Domesday Book was compiled in 1086, and it has been used for corn, fulling, wire and brass, and the production of animal feed.
-The present building dates from the late 18th century, with 19th century additions.
+The present building dates from the late 18th century, with 19th-century additions.
 On the final section, it occupies the course of the Stroudwater Navigation for a short distance, passes under the Gloucester and Sharpness Canal as two separate channels at Saul Junction and enters the River Severn at a sluice at Upper Framilode.

 At Caudle Green the eastern side of the valley rises to the North Sea/Atlantic watershed, approximately one mile to the east.
 The Frome basin shares a length of this watershed feeding into the River Thames to the east (via the River Churn) and the Severn to the West (via the Frome).